Varangian Guard

 Composed primarily of Norsemen and Rus' for the first 100 years, the Guard began to see increased numbers of Anglo-Saxons after the Norman conquest of England.
 By the time of the Emperor Alexios Komnenos in the late 11th century, the Varangian Guard was largely recruited from Anglo-Saxons and "others who had suffered at the hands of the Vikings and their cousins the Normans".
-The Anglo-Saxons and other Germanic peoples shared with the Vikings a tradition of faithful (to death if necessary) oath-bound service, and the Norman invasion of England resulted in many fighting men who had lost their lands and former masters and were looking for positions elsewhere.
+The Anglo-Saxons and other Germanic peoples shared with the Vikings a tradition of faithful (to death if necessary) oath-bound service, and the Norman invasion of England resulted in many fighting men looking for positions elsewhere after having lost their lands and former masters.

 The Varangian Guard not only provided security for the Byzantine emperors, but also participated in many wars, often playing a decisive role, since they were usually deployed at critical moments of a battle.
 By the late 13th century, Varangians were mostly ethnically assimilated by the Byzantine Greeks, though the Guard remained in existence until at least mid-14th century.
-In 1400, there were still some people identifying themselves as "Varangians" in Constantinople.
+In 1400, there were still people identifying themselves as "Varangians" in Constantinople.
+In 1453, up to 3,000 Varangians remained in the city.
+Together with their Byzantine Greek brethren, they fought in a last stand against the Ottoman Turks in the Fall of Constantinople.